pranjal1904/Elitmus/README.md

 #### 13 Once an exam gets completed, the user can end the exam by clicking the end exam button and an alert will be shown showing the exam completed successfully.

-# Features

-The following features are added in the extension

-- [x] Extension should work only in selected URLs(test page) during a certain time/trigger.

-- [x] The browser should open in full screen mode.

-- [x] Pop-up should be shown when someone switches between 2 tabs or applications.

-- [x]     More than one tab can’t be opened.

-- [x] Users should not be able to close the tab with the normal close button [shortcut keys should not work too].
-(User should only be able to close tab by clicking on “End Test” Button)

-- [x] Should do requirement check initially when extension is activated:

-    - [x] Audio

-    - [x] b.Camera

-    - [x] c.Internet Stability

-- [x] Capture the user-related information in local storage.(requirements check)